baAlex/Ako/README.md

 For most purposes the examples are good on showcase how a simple wavelet-based codec degrades images, and what kind of artifacts expect of it.
 - Note that there is no blocks.
 - And how fine details are lost while sharp lines and overall shapes remain somewhat intact.
-Most codecs do this, but here is a tiny bit impressive since right now there is no analysis, quality estimation nor any rate-distortion optimization (tasks to improve the codec further).
+All codecs do this, but is remarkable since right now there is no analysis, quality estimation nor any rate-distortion optimization (tasks to improve the codec further).

 ![](./resources/guanaco1-readme.png)
 - [Uncompressed][1] (2.76 MB), [**1:27**][2] (100.86 kB), [**1:60**][3] (46.02 kB), [**1:146**][4] (18.92 kB)